buildo/react-cookie-banner/README.md

 Now you can re-style the cookie banner completely using your own CSS.

 #### 2) Use your own cookie banner!
-Don't lke the layout either?
+Don't like the layout either?
 You can use your own custom cookie banner component by passing it as `children` and still let `react-cookie-banner` handle the hassle of managing `cookies` for you :)

 ```jsx